Did you know that 63% of data breaches involve passwords that are weak, default, or stolen?

 Identity Management Solutions

-Avatier Password Station lets users reset their passwords themselves without the need for help desk support.
+Avatier Password Management lets users reset their passwords themselves without the need for help desk support.

 Secure authentications include: DUO multi-factor authentication, RSA phone reset, Biometric Face for facial recognition, Biometric Voice for voice identification, and Biometric Fingerprint for fingerprint scanning.